Dr. Nancy Angoff to host student discussion on "Medical Education Beyond the Classroom"

 Sam Sondalle is beginning his third year as an MD/PhD student at the Yale School of Medicine.
 Originally from the very small town of Princeton, WI, Sam graduated from Ripon College in 2011 with majors in Chemistry and Biology as a first generation college student.
 For his PhD in the department of Genetics, Sam will be working in the laboratory of another Yale alumnus, Susan Baserga, MD, PhD, studying diseases due to defects in ribosome biogenesis.
 Besides science and medicine, Sam is also active in the LGBTQ community at Yale as part of the Gay-Straight Medical Alliance and organizing and participating in the LGBTQ health panel for the first year Pre-Clinical Clerkship course.
 Sam is interested in pursuing a career as a physician-scientist after completing his residency in either Dermatology or Radiation Oncology, but he is still considering other medical specialties

 Jared Sun is from Fullerton, California, and graduated from Stanford University in 2009.
 The following year he completed a Fulbright in Cape Town, South Africa, where he researched emergency pre-hospital care in developing countries and continued on to obtain a PhD in Emergency Medicine from the University of Cape Town.
 In the future, he intends to pursue an MBA and use his skills to become an emergency doctor and work in global health policy and management.
 Jared started his career trajectory by being trained as an EMT in high school after being incorrectly registered for what he thought was a lifeguard training course.
 He also walked his White Coat Ceremony with what he though was a mild flu and jet-lag but turned out to be malaria!

-This Article was submitted by Deborah J Jagielow, on Tuesday, April 23, 2013.
+This article was submitted by Deborah J Jagielow on April 23, 2013.